-We offer a range of cannabis infused products including baked good, 4.20Bar chocolate, Cannabis Quencher beverages and Not-So-Virgin Olive Oil, tinctures and teas.
+We offer a range of cannabis infused products including baked goods, 4.20Bar chocolate, Cannabis Quencher beverages and Not-So-Virgin Olive Oil, tinctures and teas and more.

 Dude.
 State law prohibits us from shipping out of state.
 Sorry.

 Try them all!
 Choosing the right product depends on your preferred cannabis delivery method (edible, sublingual, vapeable) as well as personal preference.
 We offer delicious treats like the 4.20Bar and Cannabis Quencher that help to minimize the taste as well as diet-friendly options like our tinctures that are sugar-free, gluten-free and vegan.

 We test every batch of product for safety as well as cannabinoid content to ensure that the THC and CBD content printed on each package is as accurate as possible.